tcltk/tcl/doc/markdown/Method.md

 The result of **Tcl_MethodName** is a value with a reference count of at least one.
 It should not be modified without first duplicating it (with **Tcl_DuplicateObj**).

 The values in the first *objc* values of the *objv* argument to **Tcl_ObjectContextInvokeNext** are assumed to have a reference count of at least 1; the containing array is assumed to endure until the next method implementation (see **next**) returns.
-Be aware that methods may **yield**; if any post-call actions are desired (e.g., decrementing the reference count of values passed in here), they must be scheduled with **Tcl_NRAddCallback**.
+Be aware that methods may [yield]; if any post-call actions are desired (e.g., decrementing the reference count of values passed in here), they must be scheduled with **Tcl_NRAddCallback**.

 The *callProc* of the **Tcl_MethodType** structure takes values of at least reference count 1 in its *objv* argument.
-It may add its own references, but must not decrement the reference count below that level; the caller of the method will decrement the reference count once the method returns properly (and the reference will be held if the method **yield**s).
+It may add its own references, but must not decrement the reference count below that level; the caller of the method will decrement the reference count once the method returns properly (and the reference will be held if the method [yield]s).

+[info]: info.md
+[yield]: yield.md